jfallmann/MONSDA/README.md

                     "BIN": "featurecounts",
                     "OPTIONS":
                     [
-                        {  # counting options here, --paired is not required, will be resolved by rules, annotation is resolved from Annotation options
+                        {  # counting options here, --paired is not required, will be resolved by rules, annotation is resolved from ANNOTATION option, feature and group is resolved by the FEATURES key
                            "-f": "",
                            "--fraction": "",
                            "-p": "",
                            "-O": "",
                            "-M": "",
-                           "-T": "5",
+                           "-T": "5"
-                           "-t": "exon"
                         }
                     ]
                }